 Microsoft Office is the most popular documentation software available for Windows and Mac users.
 Office applications like Word and Excel store multiple person data that many of us do not even aware.
 One such information is the company name that you can find in the document properties.
 In this article we will how to remove or change company name in Microsoft Word, Excel, PowerPoint and Other Office documents.

-You will be prompted to enter your company name whenever you install any of the Microsoft Office 2003, 2007 and 2010 software like Word, Excel, PowerPoint or Access for the first time.
-Most of us will provide a junk or invalid company name and complete the installation successfully but later realize the importance of this field since this company name will appear as a document properties in each document created by Microsoft Office.
+Whenever you install Microsoft Office package like Word, Excel, PowerPoint or Access for the first time, you will be prompted to enter your company name.
+Most of us will provide a junk or invalid company name and complete the installation successfully.
+However, later we realize the importance of this field since this company name will appear as a document properties in each document created by Microsoft Office.

-This article explains step by step process of changing the company name in Microsoft Office documents.
+If you are looking for how to change the company name provided during Office installation, here is the step by step instructions.
 Once you change the company name it will automatically reflect in all the Office packages like Excel and PowerPoint.

 Step1 – Open Registry Editor

 The first step is to open registry editor.

 - Press “Win + R” shortcut keys to open the Run command box as shown in the picture below.

 - Enter “regedit” in the input box and click on “OK” button.

 In the registry editor navigate to the location “My Computer > HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > Current Version > Installer > Userdata > S-1-5-18 > Products > GUID > InstallProperties”.